libretiny-eu/libretiny/docs/flashing/cloudcutter.md

 # Flashing with tuya-cloudcutter

+!!! note
+	This currently applies to BK7231T and BK7231N only. `tuya-cloudcutter` can't be used for other chips.

 [`tuya-cloudcutter`](https://github.com/tuya-cloudcutter/tuya-cloudcutter) is a tool that disconnects IoT devices from the Tuya cloud, while also allowing **remote firmware flashing**.
-This means you can flash ESPHome without even connecting USB-UART to the device.
+This means you can flash ESPHome without even disassembling it.

-This is an unofficial guide, that worked for me during testing.
-The steps may not work for every device; you should also refer to the cloudcutter's manual pages.

-**Currently, `tuya-cloudcutter` works for BK7231T and BK7231N only.**
+!!! warning
+	This guide might be outdated.
+For an up-to-date guide, always refer to [tuya-cloudcutter/INSTRUCTIONS.md](https://github.com/tuya-cloudcutter/tuya-cloudcutter/blob/main/INSTRUCTIONS.md).

 If your device doesn't have a profile yet, it will probably not work.
 You can contribute by [taking a device dump](https://github.com/tuya-cloudcutter/tuya-cloudcutter#device-dumps) and posting it on cloudcutter's issues page.